Become a Master of Social Work

 PROGRAMS OF STUDY LEADING TO THE DEGREE

-The school offers several options for working toward the M.S.W. degree: the full-time two-year program, the part-time program and the advanced standing program.
+The school offers several options for working toward the M.S.W. degree: the full-time two-year program, the part-time program, the online clinical program, and the advanced standing program.
 The school also offers, together with the Columbus School of Law, a J.D./M.S.W. program.
 In all cases students must meet the minimum residency requirement of the school.

 THE FULL-TIME TWO-YEAR PROGRAM